karlmdavis/justdavis-karl/_drafts/2019-04-25-personal-devops.md

 Here's the super duper secret solution: **Get.
 Some Fucking.
 Sleep.** The end.
 Thanks for coming to my Ted Talk.

 ... but seriously: go get some sleep.
 Everytime I get all stressed like this, it turns out it's mostly because I'm super tired.
 And I'm super tired because I'm staying up way too late working (but mostly worrying).
 Stop that.
 Go to bed on time.
-Maybe even take a couple long weekends and relax some.
+Maybe even take a couple long weekends and relax some. <a id="ref-2-source"><sup>[[2]](#ref-2-target)</sup></a>

 <img alt="Photo of person faced-down in bed with just their feet showing from under the covers." src="/karl/assets/2019-04-25-personal-devops-sleep.jpg" style="border: 1px solid black" width="400px" />